DeeVerma1/Reddit-NLP/README.md

 **2.** Average word count per post (including title and Selftext) is **88** for a submission in AskScience whereas it is **131** for AskEngineers.

-**3.** Compairsion of number of comments for the two subreddits From the statistical analysis it seems that average number of comments are much higher for AskScience (average-45, count ranging from 0 to 3395) posts compared to AskEngineers (average-0.01, count ranging from 0 to only 14).
+**3.** Compairsion of number of comments for the two subreddits From the statistical analysis it seems that average number of comments are much higher for AskScience (average:45, count ranging from 0 to 3395) posts compared to AskEngineers (average:0.01, count ranging from 0 to only 14).
 It is interesting to note the trend because it may mean that Science topics usually require more discussion, and opinions whereas engineering topics usually have straight forward answers.
 This is an interesting insight for the panel discussion, as it indicates how the discussion on these two topics may go in real time as well.

 Figure 2

  ![This is an image](./images/no_comments_sc_distn.png)

+This figure is zoomed in to visulaize the distribution for less than 100 comments better, actual distribution ranges from 0 to 3395.

 Figure 3